What is Access?

 If you are a Scottish resident with an income below £25,000 per year, you may be eligible for a Part Time Fee Grant.
 See our Funding page or more information.

-Teaching takes place over two semesters.
-Provisional dates for 2022–23 are:
+Teaching takes place over the two University of Glasgow semesters.
+Provisional dates for 2023–24 are:

-- 9 January 2023 Scheduled class teaching restarts (block 2)
+- 8 January 2024 Scheduled class teaching restarts

 How do I apply for university after Access?

 All applications for full-time degree study in UK universities are made through the Universities and Colleges Admissions Service (UCAS).
-Students will be provided with support and detailed guidance on the UCAS process once their Access courses have started.
-Access students should plan to set aside sufficient time in November/December to complete their UCAS application by our internal December deadline.
-This allows us time to support students to submit good quality applications.
+Students will be provided with support and detailed guidance on the UCAS process once their Access courses have begun.
+Access students should plan to set aside sufficient time in October/November/December in order to complete their UCAS application before our internal December deadline.
+This will allow us to support students in submitting good quality applications.

-For entry to some degrees, for example Nursing and Teaching, successful interview will be required.
-Others may require you to take an additional test, such as the Law National Aptitude Test (LNAT) for Law.
+For entry to some UofG degrees, for example Nursing and Teaching, successful interview will be required.
+For other degrees you may be required to take an additional test, such as the Law National Aptitude Test (LNAT) for Law.

 Note that completion of our Access courses does not guarantee entry to any university, including the University of Glasgow.